elixirschool/elixirschool/lessons/basics/documentation.md

 View them at "doc/index.html".
 ```

-Hopefully, if everything went to plan, you should see a similar message as to the output message in the above example.
+If everything went to plan, you should see a similar message as to the output message in the above example.
 Let's now look inside our Mix project and we should see that there is another directory called **doc/**.
 Inside is our generated documentation.
 If we visit the index page in our browser we should see the following:

 ![ExDoc Screenshot 1]({{ site.url }}/assets/documentation_1.png)